[中文]

 Comments

-Before every function have in .h files a comment like this:
+Before every function prototype in .h files, include a Doxygen-formatted comment like this:

 /**